magnusfurugard/swedish-sentiment-api/README.md

 # swedish-sentiment-api
-An open source sentiment lookup API for Swedish.
+An open source sentiment lookup API for Swedish words.
+Built in R with `tidyverse` and `plumber`.
+Automatically stems any provided words to increase lookup accuracy.

+Hosted on a free instance on Heroku: `https://swedish-sentiment-api.herokuapp.com`.
+Since it's in the free tier, if left unused the initial call will take an additional 15-20 seconds (to start up the app).

 # Routes
-## GET /info
+## GET /
 This route is simply to see if the Heroku build is working.
 It should return a json-body with `status=OK`.

-## PUSH /lookup
+## POST /lookup
-Parameter `word`: a vector of any length containing the words you want to lookup.
+Requires parameter `word`: a vector of any length containing the words you need sentiments for.

 Example json-body: `{"word":["hallå", "världen"]}`

+## GET /data
+A raw dump of all the underlying data for the API, including data source.

+# Files
+## Dockerfile
+Dockerfile is based of the `rocker/tidyverse` image with some additional packages and settings.

+## api/plumber.R
+Main file, including all routes and logic for lookup.

+## api/run_local.R
+To be used for local testing.

+## api/start.sh
+Entrypoint-file for Docker.
+Runs the API with Heroku-provided portnumber, or `port=8000` if running locally.

+## api/sentimentlex.csv
+Raw data file.